arinco-crew-community/internal-external-apim/README.md

 The pattern should enable the same functionality as the existing architecture with the following additional requirements:

-- External users should not need to know there are internal APIs
+- External users should not know there are internal APIs
 - External users should not be able to target internal APIs
 - Internal users should be able to target both internal and external APIs
 - API Management should maintain a clear distinction between internal and external APIs